wp-plugins/scrollup-master/readme.txt

 2.Activate the Plugin from Plugins page.

+You will find 'scrollup' menu in your WordPress Settings panel.

+== Frequently Asked Questions ==
+Do you have questions or issues with scrollup-master?
+[Contact Me](http://sis.netai.net)

 == Screenshots ==

 1. Screenshot-1
 1. Screenshot-2
+1. Screenshot-3

 == Changelog ==

+= version 2.0 =
+1.More lighter than previous version.

+2.New option page has been included where you can change default easing effect, scroll speed, scroll distance, hover title.

 = version 1.0 =
 Implementation of basic functionality.

+== Upgrade Notice ==
+You should upgrade the plugin to get more function and faster speed.

 == CREDIT ==

-1.This plugin was developed by [Sayful Islam](http://sis.netai.net)

-2.Some open source framework have been used.
-For detail visit [here](https://github.com/markgoodyear/scrollup)
+1.This plugin was developed by [Sayful Islam](http://sis.netai.net) 2.Some open source framework have been used.
+For detail [click here](https://github.com/markgoodyear/scrollup)

 == CONTACT ==

 [Sayful Islam](http://www.sis.netai.net)